 Lachezar Marius Nyagolov is Sociologist at the Institute for the Study of Societies and Knowledge, Bulgarian Academy of Sciences.
 His research interests are in the area of education, new types of employment and labor market entry of graduates.
 He is PHD student at the Institute for the Study of Societies and Knowledge and a member of the research team of the BSRP School-to-Work project.

 Dr. Elitsa Dimitrova is a researcher working in the field of Population Studies and the Sociology of the Family.
 She has an extensive training in social science research methodology (qualitative and quantitative methods) and in formal demography from the Max Plank Institute for Demographic Research, Germany and from the University of Michigan, USA.
 Elitsa Dimitrova participated in several international projects related to the recent family and fertility changes in European countries and in public evaluation of family policy effectiveness.

 Department of Social Sciences, Social Research and Methodology Group, University of Basel

-Christian Imdorf is currently a research professor at the University of Bern.
+Christian Imdorf is a full professor in the sociology of education at the Leibniz University Hannover.
 His research projects focus on education systems and gendered school-to-work transitions, on new organisational and institutional forms of vocational training, on social inequality in higher education, and on labour market integration of disadvantaged young workers.
-He is a member of the TREE (Transitions from Education to Employment) panel survey management team and a coordinator of the Sociology of Education Research Network of the Swiss Sociological Association.
+He was a member of the TREE (Transitions from Education to Employment) panel survey management team and a coordinator of the Sociology of Education Research Network of the Swiss Sociological Association.
 He is the Swiss primary investigator of the BSRP School-to-Work project.